Discover 11 ways you can live super frugally and happy this year.

 Whether we want to or not, we all have to work so that we can pay the bills.

 The average person spends 8-hours a day at their place of work, and they don’t retire until they’re in their early 60’s.
 That’s a large chunk of your life spent working.

 That’s precisely why you should do what you love!

 People spend large amounts of money to take part in activities that they enjoy.

 Well, if you can find a way to make your hobbies your job, you’ll get paid to do what you enjoy.

 5. Give Back.
 Spread Happiness.

 “Money can’t buy you happiness unless you spend it on others.”

 I love this quote, and it’s true, giving your money to others really can make you happy.

-Academic research shows that giving to others make you feel happier than when you receive.
+Academic research shows that giving to others makes you feel happier than when you receive it.